xiaofanliang/starter-hugo-academic/content/workwithme/_index.md

         **[NEW]** I am highly motivated to work with a PhD student who is interested in the **participatory AI** direction (aka human-computer collaboration to enhance public services and citizen engagement in the planning process, most recent examples [here](https://arxiv.org/abs/2407.11138) and [here](https://github.com/xiaofanliang/ai_for_local_governments)) in the upcoming years.
 PhDs in our college are usually funded by the college, and thus all PhD admission goes through the faculty admission committee first before consulting individual faculty.
 I am not able to directly "hire" a PhD.
 Yet, if you are interested in this direction, please contact me at **xfliang@umich.edu** and apply for this admission cycle (apply in 2024 Fall, start in 2025 Fall).
 If it is a good fit, I will advocate for you in the admission cycle (still no garantuee in admission).

           The ideal candidate should have strong CS skills and have demonstrated interests and commitments to enhance ethical and responsible use of AI, data, and technology in public sector and/or community engagement.
-It is a bonus if you are also interested in network methodology though this is not required.
+Expertise with geospatial data and interests in network methodology are bonus points but not required.

         **MURP Applicant**